ChimeraTK/DeviceAccess/README.md

 The ChimeraTK DeviceAccess library provides an abstract interface for register based devices.
 Registers are identified by a name and usually accessed though an accessor object.

-The API documentation and tutorial examples are available under<br>
+The API documentation and tutorial examples for all versions are available under<br>
-<a href="https://chimeratk.github.io/DeviceAccess/master/index.html" target="_blank">https://chimeratk.github.io/DeviceAccess/master/index.html</a>
+<a href="https://chimeratk.github.io/DeviceAccess/index.html" target="_blank">https://chimeratk.github.io/DeviceAccess/index.html</a>